 Texas provides stiff penalties for drivers who flee the scene of an auto accident.
 If the crash caused a serious injury or fatality, the charge is considered a third-degree felony, and the driver who fled will be subject to up to ten years in prison.
 Even if the accident only caused minor injuries, the driver can face a five-year prison sentence and $5,000 in fines.

 Furthermore, if the driver is caught and detained, accident victims can file a civil suit in court to hold the driver financially responsible for their damages.
-This suit will be separate and distinct to any pending criminal cases.
+This suit will be separate and distinct from any pending criminal cases.